 Legal Ease by Doug Lester

-Doug is a partner with RDM Lawyers.
-He practises in the areas of personal injury law and labour and employment law.
-If you have questions or comments about this article, please email firstname.lastname@example.org.
+Doug Lester is a partner with RDM Lawyers.
+He practices in the areas of personal injury law and labor and employment law.
+If you have questions or comments, please email firstname.lastname@example.org.